siyouguo/siyouguo.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a second-year Master's student at the School of Electrical and Electronic Engineering, Shandong University of Technology.
+I am a second-year M.S. student at the School of Electrical and Electronic Engineering, Shandong University of Technology.
 Advised by [Prof. Mingliang Gao](https://scholar.google.com/citations?user=IFEIrUgAAAAJ&hl=en), my research interest includes misinformation, deepfake detection and fake news detection, in the era of large language models.
+Previously, I received the B.Eng degree form Shandong University of Technology in 2023.

 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=ZKXXk4IAAAAJ&hl=en'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge  -->